truongsonghiep/journey-to-the-west/chapter-055.md

 *"Stop joking, Second Elder Brother,"* said Sha Monk. *"It's getting late!
 Big Brother's head has been hurt and we don't know whether Master is dead or alive.
 What shall we do?"*

 *"Master's all right,"* said Pilgrim with a groan. *"I changed into a bee to fly inside, and I found that woman sitting inside a flower arbor.
 In a little while, two maids brought out two plates of buns: one had human flesh for stuffing and the other, red bean paste.
 Then she asked two other maids to help Master out to eat, just to calm his fear.
 She also said something about her desire to be Master's companion on the Way.
 At first, Master did not say anything to the woman, nor did he eat the buns.
 Later, perhaps it was because of all her sweet talk or some other odd reason, he began to speak with her and told her that he kept a vegetarian diet.
-The woman broke one of those vegetarian buns into halves to hand to Master, and he presented her with a meat one whole. „Why didn't you break it?‟ the woman asked, and Master said, „Those who have left the family dare not break into something made with meat.‟ „In that case,‟ asked the woman, „how was it that you were willing to eat water pudding the other day?
-And you still insist on eating stuffing made of red bean paste?‟ Master didn't quite understand her puns, and he replied:
+The woman broke one of those vegetarian buns into halves to hand to Master, and he presented her with a meat one whole.
+Why didn't you break it? the woman asked, and Master said, Those who have left the family dare not break into something made with meat.‟ „In that case,‟ asked the woman, „how was it that you were willing to eat water pudding the other day?
+And you still insist on eating stuffing made of red bean paste?
+Master didn't quite understand her puns, and he replied:
 At high tide a boat leaves quickly;
 In sand traps a horse trots slowly.
 I heard everything on the trellis, and I was afraid that Master's nature might be confounded.
 That was when I revealed my true form and attacked her with my iron rod.
 She, too, used her magic power; blowing out some mist or fog to cover the arbor, she shouted for the girls to take away the „royal brother‟ before she picked up her steel trident and fought her way out of the cave with old Monkey."*

 When Sha Monk heard this, he bit his finger and said, *"We've been picked up and followed by this bitch from who knows where, but she certainly has knowledge of what has happened to us recently."*

-“If you put it that way,"* said Eight Rules, *"it looks as if we wouldn't be able to rest, doesn't it?
+*"If you put it that way,"* said Eight Rules, *"it looks as if we wouldn't be able to rest, doesn't it?
 Let's not worry if It's dusk or midnight.
 Let's go up to her door and provoke battle.
-At least our hubbub will prevent them from sleeping, so that she can‟t pull a fast one on our master."*
+At least our hubbub will prevent them from sleeping, so that she can't pull a fast one on our master."*

-“My head hurts,"* said Pilgrim. *"I can't go!"* Sha Monk said, *"No need to provoke battle.
+*"My head hurts,"* said Pilgrim. *"I can't go!"* Sha Monk said, *"No need to provoke battle.
 In the first place, Elder Brother has a headache, and in the second, our master is a true monk.
 He won't allow either form or emptiness to confound his nature.
 Let us sit here for the night beneath the mountain slope where there's no draft and regain our energy.
 Then we can decide what to do by morning."*

 And so, the three brothers, after having tied up the white horse firmly, rested beneath the mountain slope, guarding the luggage.
 We now tell you about that female fiend, who banished violence from her mind and once again took on a pleasant appearance.

-“Little ones,"* she said, *"shut the front and back doors tightly."*
-Two little fiends were instructed to stand watch against the intrusion of Pilgrim.
+*"Little ones,"* she said, *"shut the front and back doors tightly."* Two little fiends were instructed to stand watch against the intrusion of Pilgrim.
 If there were any sound at all at the door, they were told to report at once.
-Then she gave this order also:
-“Maids, fix up the bedroom nicely.
+Then she gave this order also: *"Maids, fix up the bedroom nicely.
 After you have lit the candles and the incense, go and invite royal brother Tang to come here.
 I want to make love with him."*

 They therefore brought out the elder from the rear.
 Putting on her most seductive charms, she caught hold of the Tang Monk and said, *"As the proverb says, Though gold may have its price,
 Our pleasure's more worthwhile.
 Let's you and I play husband and wife and have some fun!"*

 Gritting his teeth, our elder would not permit even a sound to escape from his mouth.
 He was about to refuse her invitation, but he was afraid that she might decide to take his life.
 He had no alternative but to follow her into the perfumed room, trembling all the while.
 Completely in a stupor, he raised neither his eyes nor his head; he did not see what sort of coverlets or bedding there was in the room, nor was he eager to find out what kinds of furniture or dresser were placed therein.
 As for all the amorous declaration and sultry speech of the female fiend, he did not hear a word.
 Marvelous monk!
 Truly

 His eyes saw no evil form;
 His ears heard no lustful sound;
 He regarded as dirt and dung this coy, silken face,